SeryogaBrigada/rpi-zram/README.md

 Here is my configuration of using ZRAM module for swap.
 How many devices we can create and how it will affect on system stability?
-My experiment showed 4 devices with size of 64 Mb per each is the best trick to achieve good operating performance.
+My experiment showed 4 devices with size of (RAM_TOTAL / 20) per each is the best trick to achieve good operating performance.
 If you increase the size of the ZRAM device, the system will occasionally freeze and fall down.

 To install it just run in terminal: